catherinewallis/civicrm-user-guide/docs/organising-your-data/mapping-your-data.md

 how people responded to your initiatives.

-You can start taking advantage of campaigns if your organization's fundraising initiatives fit well into a unique themes.
+You can start taking advantage of campaigns if your organization's fundraising initiatives fit well into unique themes.
 Some examples of campaigns are year end pledge drives, or project specific fundraisers.
 Organizations often send several email appeals encouraging donors to support a particular project or fundraiser, such as a 'final notice' and